- Our Community

 - If you have a stand-by generator, notify PG&E and make sure that it’s installed safely to avoid risking damage to your property and endangering PG&E workers who could be working on power lines in your neighborhood.
 Information on the safe installation of generators can be found on the PG&E website.

 - Candles pose a fire risk.
 Avoid using them during a power outage.
 If you must use candles, keep them away from drapes, lampshades and small children.
 Do not leave candles unattended.

 - If your power goes out, unplug or turn off electric appliances to avoid overloading circuits and fire hazards when power is restored.
 Simply leave a single lamp on to alert you when power returns.
 Turn your appliances back on one at a time when conditions return to normal.

 Before calling PG&E about a power outage:

-· Sign up for PG&E’s outage alerts, which provide customer updates via phone calls, texts or emails.
-Go to your My Energy account or click on www.pge.com/outages for more information.
+- Sign up for PG&E’s outage alerts, which provide customer updates via phone calls, texts or emails.
+Go to your My Energy account or look at our Outages Map for more information.